mediamonks/frontend-coding-standards/README.md

 #### .jsx

 JavaScript with React JSX syntax.
-If a file has the .jsx extension, it must contain React code.
+If a file has the .jsx extension, it must contain JSX code.

 #### .tsx

 TypeScript with React JSX syntax.
-If a file has the .tsx extension, it must contain React code.
+If a file has the .tsx extension, it must contain JSX code.

 ## Coding